Vaccination information for parents & young people

 Why get children vaccinated?

-- In the first months of a baby’s life they are protected from most infections by antibodies provided by their mothers, which are transferred during pregnancy.
+In the first months of a baby’s life they are protected from most infections by antibodies.
+These antibodies are provided by their mothers and are transferred during pregnancy.

-- When these antibodies wear off, the baby is at risk of serious infections and so the first vaccines are given before these antibodies have gone.
+When these antibodies wear off, the baby is at risk of serious infections.
+The first vaccines are given before these antibodies have gone.

-- As children get older and reach their teens there are other infections they are at risk from and further vaccination is available to protect them.
+As children get older and reach their teens there are other infections they are at risk from.
+Further vaccination is available to protect them.

 What vaccinations do children need and when should they have them?

-- In England information about free immunisation can be found on the NHS website along with helpful print outs and planners, such as the NHS vaccinations schedule.
+In England information about free immunisation can be found on the NHS website.
+NHS vaccinations schedule.

 Measles, Mumps and Rubella (MMR) vaccination

-Measles, mumps and rubella are common highly infectious viruses, which are airborne and can cause conditions with high temperatures and nasty rash.
+Measles, mumps, and rubella are common highly infectious viruses.
+These viruses are airborne and can cause conditions with high temperatures and nasty rash.
 They can lead to serious complications such as meningitis, swelling of the brain (encephalitis) and deafness.
 Children can be protected by having two doses of MMR vaccine.
-It's important to make sure your children are up-to-date with the MMR vaccination before starting the school.
+It's important to make sure your children are up-to-date with the MMR vaccination before starting school.
 For more information please visit the NHS Choices website.

 Teenage Booster Vaccine